fabioricali/valify/README.md

         return 'ops... must be 10'
 });

-// One methods to add several types
+// One method to add several types
 Valify.addTypes([
     {
         name: 'mycustom3',